-Beate and Serge Klarsfeld, the battles of memory (1968-1978)
+Beate and Serge Klarsfeld, the struggles of memory (1968-1978)

-The decade 1968-1978 marks an important turning point in the evolution of the memory of the Shoah in Europe and in the world.
+The decade 1968-1978 marks an important turning point in the evolution of the memory of the Shoah in Europe and throughout the world.
 The spectacular action of the couple formed by Beate and Serge Klarsfeld, carried out on several continents, plays a major role in this movement towards recognition.

 the exhibition site